Synopsys Receives Frost & Sullivan's 2025 Global Technology Innovation Leadership Award For Advancing Analog In-Memory Computing

 The breadth of Synopsys' analog design portfolio delivers unmatched capabilities, including Synopsys ASO TM, AI-driven layout-aware optimization for rapid analog IP migration across process nodes, a robust mixed-signal flow with real-time view swapping enabling 5X to 10X faster verification, circuit simulation with hybrid timing delivering multifold acceleration in high-bandwidth memory timing verification, and Synopsys NanoTime offering exhaustive transistor-level static timing analysis.

-To learn more about Synopsys' analog solutions, visit: .
-Frost & Sullivan's 2025 "Technology Innovation Leader" recognition for Synopsys can be viewed in full online at .
+To learn more about Synopsys' analog solutions, visit: articles/ai-powered-analog-design .
+Frost & Sullivan's 2025“Technology Innovation Leader” recognition for Synopsys can be viewed in full online at implementation-and-signoff/custom-design-platform/award-frost-sullivan .

 Legal Disclaimer: